-This topic is an overview of the process of toolpath programming in Mastercam for a 3-axis router.
+This topic is an overview of the process of toolpath programming in Mastercam 2017 for a 3-axis router.
 It is specifically focused on the Onsrud Production Router at Taubman College.

-The Mastercam User InterfaceThere are the usual pull-down menus on the top of the interface.
-A number of toolbars with icons are also docked on the top.
+The Mastercam User InterfaceThere are the usual Windows style tabbed panels on the top of the interface.
+You may also dock a number of toolbars with icons there as well.
 The machining operations list is on the left.
 The 3D viewport is on the right.

 You can use any of the following methods of manipulating the viewport:

 The quickest method to control the view is using the middle mouse button.

 - Rotate: Press and drag the middle mouse button

 - Pan: Shift-key + Press and drag the middle mouse button